Research Volume 125 | 2017

-Effects of Periconception Cadmium and Mercury Co-Administration to Mice on Indices of Chronic Disease in Male Offspring at Maturity
+Effects of Periconception Cadmium and Mercury Co-Administration to Mice on Indices of Chronic Diseases in Male Offspring at Maturity

-Objective: The effect of co-administration of Cd and Hg during early development on indices of chronic diseases at adulthood was examined.
+Objective: We examined the effect of Cd and Hg that were co-administered during early development on indices of chronic diseases in adult male mice.

-Methods: Adult female CD1 mice were subcutaneously administered a combination of cadmium chloride (CdCl2) and methylmercury (II) chloride (CH3HgCl; 0, 0.125, 0.5 or 2.0 mg/kg body weight each) four days before and four days after conception (8 days total).
-Indices of anxiety-like behavior, glucose homeostasis, endocrine and molecular markers of insulin resistance and organ weights were examined in adult male offspring.
+Methods: Adult female CD1 mice were subcutaneously administered a combination of cadmium chloride (CdCl2) and methylmercury (II) chloride (CH3HgCl) (0, 0.125, 0.5, or 2.0 mg/kg body weight each) 4 days before and 4 days after conception (8 days total).
+Indices of anxiety-like behavior, glucose homeostasis, endocrine and molecular markers of insulin resistance, and organ weights were examined in adult male offspring.

-Conclusions: Results suggest administration of cadmium and mercury to female mice during early development of their offspring (which in this study is the periconception period) was associated with anxiety-like behavior, altered glucose metabolism and insulin resistance in male offspring at adulthood.
+Conclusions: Results suggest that the co-administration of Cd and Hg to female mice during the early development of their offspring (the periconception period) was associated with anxiety-like behavior, altered glucose metabolism, and insulin resistance in male offspring at adulthood.

 Received: 9 May 2016

 Note to readers with disabilities: EHP strives to ensure that all journal content is accessible to all readers.
 However, some figures and Supplemental Material published in EHP articles may not conform to 508 standards due to the complexity of the information being presented.
 If you need assistance accessing journal content, please contact email@example.com.
 Our staff will work with you to assess and meet your accessibility needs within 3 working days.

 - Supplemental Material PDF (500 KB)